honeycombio/refinery/config.md

 ## gRPC Server Parameters

-`GRPCServerParameters` `GRPCServerParameters` controls the parameters of the gRPC server used to receive OpenTelemetry data in gRPC format.
+`GRPCServerParameters` controls the parameters of the gRPC server used to receive OpenTelemetry data in gRPC format.

 ### `Enabled`